mtfuller/personal-website-hugo/content/about/index.md

     <h3>Genuine Parts Company | Apr 2022 - Present</h3>
 </hgroup>

-- Worked an agile development team to develop solutions to power payment infrastructure for all of Genuine Parts Company.
+- Collaborated within an Agile development team to successfully deliver new features for payments-related business solutions.
-- Designed and implemented solutions using Spring Boot (Java), built on top of the Google Cloud Platform.
+- Assisted in the validation and deployment of production-ready payment solutions to Google Cloud Platform, utilizing technologies such as Java Spring Boot, Cloud SQL, Pub/Sub, and more.
+- Took ownership of developing productivity-enhancing tools, boosting the team's efficiency.
+- Promoted coding standards and best practices, driving their adoption across the entire team.
 </section>

 <section>